Sean-Bin-Yang/Path-Representation-Learning-Library/README.md

 # Citation

-if you find this repo useful, please cite our paper.
+if you find this repo useful, please cite our papers.

 <pre> <code>
 @inproceedings{DBLP:conf/ijcai/YangGHT021,